 What is next for you?

 I plan to study again!
-It's something I am really excited for.
+It’s something I am really excited about.

 Why should aspiring creatives consider the Creative Academy as a place to study?